GabCaz/gabcaz.github.io/_posts/2019-08-15-my-implementation-of-2048.md

 The objective was to write clean, well organised object-oriented code.
 You can find my corresponding GitHub repository [here][2048-GitHub].

 I structured the project as follows:
-- The Tile class implements the Tile object, that represents individual Tiles
+- The `Tile class` implements the Tile object, that represents individual Tiles
-- The Board class implements the Board object, that simulates the group of Tiles when considered together, and how they interact
+- The `Board class` implements the Board object, that simulates the group of Tiles considered together, and how they interact
-- TileInterface.java describes the API for the Tile class
+- `TileInterface.java` describes the API for the Tile class
-- BoardInterface.java describes the API for the Board class
+- `BoardInterface.java` describes the API for the Board class
-- TwoThousandFortyEight.java coordinates these different objects and calls the right methods on it depending on the input from the user so as to actually simulate a 2048 game
+- `TwoThousandFortyEight.java` coordinates these different objects and calls the right methods on it depending on the input from the user so as to actually simulate a 2048 game